Sizarazis/Playgerism/README.md

 5. Art

 ### Bugs and Issues
-- Mobile scrolling in the author/poem selection scene
 - Some text horizontally stretches according to the width of the screen.

 ### Moving Forward